estiens/world_cup_json/README.md

 You can read a blog post about building the API here: http://softwareforgood.com/soccer-good/

+## DONATIONS

+Some people have asked if they can make donations.
+I'd love for you to donate some time writing code or docs or tests, but this is shared totally gratis.
+If you're interested in throwing some cash someone's way, why not help out organizations working with families separated at the border of the US?
+At this time of coming together as a human community, let's remember that arbitrary lines on a map still have the power to hurt people. (https://secure.actblue.com/donate/kidsattheborder)

 ## WARNING

 Most of this was written in a rush 4 years ago, and the rest was written in a rush on day 1 of the World Cup in 2018 to adjust for the new FIFA CMS and live updates via JS.
 This is not good object oriented code.
 Scraping is inherently a messy and brittle procedural process.
 I may try to refactor, but my primary goal was the get something functional.
 Please do not use as an example of good Rails code!